ostracod/breadtext/SCRIPTING.md

 `getTimestamp()` - Returns the current Unix timestamp.

+## Input/output Built-in Functions

+`fileExists(path)` - Returns true iff a file or directory exists at the given path.

+`openFile(path)` - Opens a file for reading and writing, and returns an integer file handle.
+Creates a new file if no file exists at the given path.

+`getFileSize(fileHandle)` - Returns the size of the given file.

+`setFileSize(fileHandle, size)` - Changes the size of the given file.

+`readFile(fileHandle, amount)` - Reads text from the given file.
+Advances the file offset by `amount`.

+`writeFile(fileHandle, text)` - Writes text to the given file.
+Advances the file offset by the length of `text`.

+`getFileOffset(fileHandle)` - Returns the file offset for reading and writing.

+`setFileOffset(fileHandle, offset)` - Changes the file offset for reading and writing.

+`closeFile(fileHandle)` - Closes the given file to free system resources.

+`deleteFile(path)` - Deletes the file at the given path.

+`printToConsole(text)` - Prints the given text through standard output.
+Only valid in headless mode.

+`promptFromConsole()` - Prompts a line of text through standard input.
+Only valid in headless mode.

 ## BreadText-specific Built-in Functions

 `pressKey(key)` - Simulates a key press in the editor.